 Writing a funeral notice

 Once the funeral details have been arranged, it is usual to notify friends and family of the arrangements, including date, time and location of the funeral, preferences for flowers and privacy.
-This is traditionally done with a newspaper notice but we also offer you a place on our website to publish an online obituary and funeral details for mourners.
-People are also given space to leave messages of condolence for you online.
+This is traditionally done with a newspaper notice which we can help you prepare.

 Using social media